In my work with moms, I meet a lot of very well intentioned ones who purposely avoid saying ‘no’ to their children at all costs.

 In my experience, both personal and professional, there are many issues with avoiding saying 'no' to children at all costs.

-I believe the two most important things for people to thrive, as children as well as as adults, are A ROCK SOLID SENSE OF SELF and A FEELING OF TRUE SAFETY, both in the world and within their own skin.
+I believe the two most important things for people to thrive, during childhood and adulthood, are A ROCK SOLID SENSE OF SELF and A FEELING OF TRUE SAFETY, both in the world and within their own skin.

 And neither avoiding disappointment nor providing full autonomy to children leads to them.